msillano/IoTwebUI/README21.md

 ### tap-to_run Tuya
 All 'taps-to-run' are presented by 'home' (max 100) and in alphabetical order.
-Tap-to-run names can go two ways:
+Tap-to-run names can have the following constraints:
  - 3 word limit when used with voice commands
  - Use prefixes to group related commands in IoTwebUI.
  - Be easy to remember and recognize (if you use voice commands with Google or Alexa).<br>

 A pad is dedicated to the 'user RULES' identified with a name.
 They are treated like 'tap-to-run': they can be used in alerts, activated with buttons or via voice command, or launched by another RULE.<br>
-_Of course 'RULES' and 'tap-to-run' must have unique names to be identified._
+_Of course 'RULES' and 'tap-to-run' must have unique names to be identified (but you can use also IDs)._

 ### Logging and data  export